sejalsahu23/Power-Bi-Dashboard/README.md

 # Power-Bi-Dashboard
-In my First Project I have shown Madhav Ecommerce Sales Dashboard , where it consists State , Amount , Month etc just click and make the changes that you want to see .
+In my First Power Bi end to end Project
+It shown Madhav Ecommerce Sales Dashboard , where it consists State , Amount , Month etc just click and make the changes that you want to see .